nandac/letterloom/tests/test-no-to/test.typ

       )
     )
   )),
-  "panicked with: \"to details must be a dictionary with name and address fields.\"" )
+  "panicked with: \"to is missing.\""
+)